Danielededo/Tower-of-hanoi-CG/README.md

 # 3D tower of Hanoi drawn by WebGL

 ## Introduction
 The Tower of Hanoi is a mathematical game or puzzle.
-It consists of three rods and a number of disks of different sizes, which can slide onto any rod.
-The puzzle starts with the disks in a neat stack in ascending order of size on one rod, the smallest at the top, thus making a conical shape.
+It consists of three rods and a number of discs of different sizes, which can slide onto any rod.
+The puzzle starts with the discs in a neat stack in ascending order of size on one rod, the smallest at the top, thus making a conical shape.

 The objective of the game is to move the entire stack to another rod, obeying the following simple rules:
-1. Only one disk can be moved at a time.
+1. Only one disc can be moved at a time.
-2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack.
+2. Each move consists of taking the upper disc from one of the stacks and placing it on top of another stack.
-3. No disk may be placed on top of a smaller disk.
+3. No disc may be placed on top of a smaller disc.

 ## Ways of control
 1. You could drag the screen by mouse to adjust the view